 His academic degrees are in business administration (BBA, University of Michigan), public administration (MPA, Harvard University), and law (JD, Syracuse University and LLM, Harvard University)

-Multi-party Negotiations behind Repeal of Don’t Ask, Don’t Tell (assist in drafting article)(expected to be published in Cardozo Journal on Conflict Resolution, 2019).
+Multi-party Negotiations behind Repeal of Don’t Ask, Don’t Tell (co-author)

 New research-Negotiating When Little Time and Little Trust: Lessons from and for the Military (based on year visiting at the U.S. Air Force Academy.)